 However, it seems like there’s one company out there who still believes in the X79 platform, and that’s ASRock.
 They’ve currently got eight different X79 boards and it looks like they’re not done yet.
 Nope, because at CeBIT 2012, they’ve just introduced the monstrous X79 Extreme11 along with the X79 Fatal1ty Champion, both of which look absolutely AMAZING!

-First we’ve got the X79 Extreme11, and just by the naming scheme you [...]
+First we’ve got the X79 Extreme11, and just by the naming scheme you know [...]